 The Secretariat informed that several CPCs have submitted historical revisions to T1NC for tuna and tuna-like species, sharks and other by-catch species.
-Those revisions are summarised in SCI-008, Table 8a (T1NC updates having an SCRS document and provisionally integrated into the ICCAT-DB system).
-The faux poissons T1NC catch series were revised and updated again (SCRS/2015/072), covering two distinct periods (1982-2004, with flag combined catches; 2005-2014 with catches separated by flag.
+Those revisions are summarised in the Secretariat Report on Statistics and Coordination of Research in 2015, Table 8a (T1NC updates having an SCRS document and provisionally integrated into the ICCAT-DB system).
+The faux poisson T1NC catch series were revised and updated again (SCRS/2015/072), covering two distinct periods (1982-2004, with flag combined catches; 2005-2014 with catches separated by flag).
 The ICCAT GBYP research mortality allowance Task I catch series was updated (2012-2014) to incorporate the gear.

-There is also another set of T1NC data (covering both, historical revisions and recent years) in SCI-008, Table 8b for albacore from EU-France and for several species from Ghana which were not integrated into the ICCAT-DB system.
+There is also another set of T1NC data (covering both, historical revisions and recent years) in the abovementioned report, Table 8b for albacore from EU-France and for several species from Ghana which were not integrated into the ICCAT-DB system.
 Therefore, the Sub-committee recommends that the pertinent species groups review these T1NC data and decide if they can be integrated to the ICCAT-DB system.

 In relation to T2CE, the Secretariat indicated that only a few historical revisions were provided (Côte d'Ivoire and EU-France) during the reporting period.
-All the datasets (SCI-008, Table 9) were provisionally integrated into the databases of ICCAT and have pending SCRS approval.
+All the datasets (above-mentioned report, Table 9) were provisionally integrated into the databases of ICCAT and have pending SCRS approval.

-The Secretariat has received some important historical T2SZ datasets which are summarized in SCI-008, Table 10, the majority of which were already approved by SCRS.
+The Secretariat has received some important historical T2SZ datasets which are summarized in the abovementioned report, Table 10, the majority of which were already approved by SCRS.
 However, there is still approval pending for bluefin tuna size data submitted by EU-Spain.